Jenuaz/js_beginner_course/README.md

 ```

 # Statements:
-	In JS end in a ; Based on the ECMAScript rules however, adding ';' <- IS'T REQUIRED.
+	In JS code ends with an ';' based on the ECMAScript rules.
+However, adding ';' <- IS'T REQUIRED.
 In some cases ommiting a semicolon can cause some problems - Automatic Semicolon Insertion (ASI) which means
 that semicolon will be automatically added where JS think it's should be.
 So better to put -> ';' rather than do not.
 !Use tool 'Prettier' - which put ; where it necessary.